Phuket Solar Power

 The sun doesn’t just provide warmth and light, it’s also a source of clean green energy.
 Phuket has an abundance of sunlight, even during the rainy season.
 Phuket also has rising electric bills, frequent power outages, and a desire to be classed as “eco-friendly”.
 It’s time to join the solar revolution!

 Solar panels work by absorbing sunlight with photovoltaic (PV) cells, generating direct current (DC) energy and then converting it to usable alternating current (AC) energy with an inverter.
 AC energy then flows through the home’s electrical panel and is distributed accordingly.
 Here are the main steps for how solar panels work for your home:

-The solar inverter converts DC electricity from your solar modules to AC electricity, which is used by most home appliances.
+- The solar inverter converts DC electricity from your solar modules to AC electricity - the standard for households

 The Three Basic Types of Solar Power Systems for Phuket

 These systems connect to the grid and have battery packs.
 In the daytime, you use generated power and any excess charges the batteries for use during the night (and any excess power generated goes back to the grid).
 During a power outage, your house will be powered by the batteries and your system will be automatically disconnected from the grid.

 Grid-tie systems connect to the local power lines and do not have batteries.
 In the daytime, you use the generated power, and any excess goes into the grid.
 In the case of a power outage, your system will turn off to prevent power leaking back into the grid

 Here the systems are stand-alone, there is no grid connection.
 This system is generally only used if your location doesn’t have any electrical infrastructure